Owls are more often heard than seen.

 A barred owl with inky dark eyes peered back at me.
 Barred owls prefer wooded settings in swampy areas or along creeks.
 They are common in the eastern United States and do not migrate.

 I was surprised to spot an owl in my Dallas neighborhood because it was relatively early and barred owls are known to be the most active at night.
-The tree was also very close to houses in a residential neighborhood, schools and a park.
+The tree was also very close to houses in the Mount Auburn neighborhood, Woodrow Wilson High School and Randall Park.

 The owl was camouflaged quite well against the tree.